 It’s pretty much impossible not to feel joyous when the first bright bulbs and blooms start bursting from the earth in a riot of colors and the blossoms flutter from the trees.
 Especially if you live somewhere where winter is dark, cold and long.
-Spring also marks the time to get going in the garden—whether it flowers, annuals or veggies.
+Spring also marks the time to get going in the garden—whether it is flowers, annuals or veggies.

 Spend an hour or two perusing the offerings at your local nursery or garden center, thumb through a few seed catalogs and get into the season.
 In that spirit, here are three ways to welcome Spring, tips on how to grow your own potatoes, great seasonal recipes—and our top gardening tips to get you started.